gagandeep/Web-Architecture-Evolution/Chapter0.md

  6. Mobile Computers
  7. IoT (Internet of Things) specialized hardware

 Before looking at these in more details.
-I want to digress slightly to focus on one thing that in my belief add more value to the overall book.
-In book, we also discuss about value, either monetory or otherwise, of the solutions.
+Let's digress slightly to focus on one thing that add more value to the overall book.
+In book, we also discuss about **value**, either monetory or otherwise, of the solutions.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstMjA5ODExOTM2MCwtMjg0Mzg1
+BnZm1cbiIsImhpc3RvcnkiOlstNDk1MDgyNjEsLTI4NDM4NTE4
-MTg0LC03MjIyMzQ3NjgsMTU0OTc2ODM0NV19
+NCwtNzIyMjM0NzY4LDE1NDk3NjgzNDVdfQ==
 -->